Phuctran-81/Optimize-Inventory-Engine/README.md

 A tiered strategy in MS SQL Server was used to ensure integrity:
 - Bronze Layer: Contains immutable raw CSV imports as a “Single Source of Truth”.
 - Silver Layer: Contains processed datasets (remove duplicate, error data, add new column ….)
-- Gold Layer: Contains cleaned, validated dataset for staged analysis.
+- Gold Layer: Contains cleaned, validated dataset and new calculating columns for staged analysis.

 ## 3. Process (Data Engineering & Cleaning)
 <img width="810" height="431" alt="image" src="https://github.com/user-attachments/assets/ad1d22a8-d48d-4379-99fe-c259cbf1e582" />

 ### A. Bronze to Silver
 #### Data integrity and consistency verification
-Data integrity Verification: Used `COUNT(DISTINCT item)` grouped by store to ensure that no store lost product.
+Data integrity Verification: Used `COUNT(DISTINCT item)` grouped by store to ensure that no store lost product. \
 Data consistency Verification:
 - Verifying data duplication by checking the composite key of `date` + `store` + `item` has zero duplicates, ensuring that the dataset will be accurate and not double-counted.
 - Checking data errors to ensure no null values and no zero sales.
 Removed one row have zero sales.